 If you want to learn more about driver safety and how seniors can stay on the road longer, DMV has collected some additional resources to help you.

-The Senior Guide for Safe Driving has information about everything discussed here, plus some additional safety tips and instructions to help you better prepare for driving tests.
+The Senior Guide for Safe Driving has information about everything discussed here, plus some additional safety tips and instructions to help you better prepare for drive tests.